- Diversification can help manage risk.

-Within your individual stock holdings, beware of overconcentration in a single stock.
+Within your individual stock holdings, beware of overconcentration in a single investment.
 For example, you may not want one stock to make up more than 5% of your stock portfolio.
 Fidelity also believes it’s smart to diversify across stocks by market capitalization (small, mid, and large caps), sectors, and geography.
 Again, not all caps, sectors, and regions have prospered at the same time, or to the same degree, so you may be able to reduce portfolio risk by spreading your assets across different parts of the stock market.
-You may want to consider a mix of styles, too, such as growth and value.
+You may want to consider a mix of styles too, such as growth and value.

 Diversification has proven its long-term value